Madman10K/madman10k.github.io/about.md

 This is my current work experience, outside of my own personal projects:

 1. 2020 - 2021: freelance programmer
-1. September 2024 - present: part-time developer at Metacraft Labs Ltd. working on the [CodeTracer debugger](https://codetracer.com)
+1. September 2024 - January 2025: part-time developer at Metacraft Labs Ltd. working on the [CodeTracer debugger](https://codetracer.com)

 ## Human languages
 These are the languages I currently know or am learning:

 1. Bulgarian 🇧🇬 - native
 1. English 🇬🇧 - between C1 and C2
-1. German 🇩🇪 - B1
+1. German 🇩🇪 - between B1 and B2
 1. Mandarin Chinese(simplified characters) 🇨🇳 - HSK3(new HSK)
 1. Modern Greek 🇬🇷 - A1